 Resources

 The Music Department houses a number of rich resources for student performers and scholars.
 There are piano practice rooms, a concert hall, electroacoustic composition studios, a sound studies lab, ethnomusicology lab, and collection of historical instruments.
-The Music Building also houses the Eda Kuhn Loeb Music Library, the primary repository of musical materials at Harvard.
+The Music Building is also home to the Eda Kuhn Loeb Music Library, the primary repository of musical materials at Harvard.
 For information about fellowships, prizes, and departmental student organizations, click here.

 The Eda Kuhn Loeb Music Library